 Rover Appoints Thomas Powell as Technical Advisor and Community Relations Manager

 VANCOUVER, June 27, 2024 - Rover Critical Minerals Corp.
-(TSXV:ROVR)(OTCQB:ROVMF)(FSE:4XO) ("Rover" or the "Company") is pleased to announce the appointment of Mr. Thomas Powell to its advisory board.
+(TSXV:ROVR)(OTCQB:ROVMF)(FSE:4XO0) ("Rover" or the "Company") is pleased to announce the appointment of Mr. Thomas Powell to its advisory board.

 Thomas Powell